fogbender/supafana/docs/Devenv.md

 ### Create Azure infrastructure in new resource group:

-Copy one of `infra/resources/supafana-xxdev.bicepparam` files to new `supafana-newdev.bicepparam` and replace env name in it.
+Copy one of `infra/resources/supafana-xxdev.bicepparam` files to new `infra/resources/supafana-newdev.bicepparam` and replace env name in it.

 Run azure deployment with new bicepparam file: